scsannalli/guidetowinium/README.md

 # guidetowinium
-Step by Step Guide to use Winium
+Step by Step Guide to get started with Winium

 This repo has been setup to run notepad application and enter "Hello World!!" text